chipsalliance/firrtl-spec/abi.md

 ### The Circuit and Top Level

 The top level module, as specified by the circuit name, shall be present as a System Verilog module of the same name.
-This firrtl module is considered a "public" module and subject to the lowering constraints for public modules.
+This FIRRTL module is considered a "public" module and subject to the lowering constraints for public modules.

 ### External Modules